greenboxal/doggohub/doc/development/merge_request_performance_guidelines.md

 # Merge Request Performance Guidelines

-To ensure a merge request does not negatively impact performance of GitLab _every_ merge request **must** adhere to the guidelines outlined in this document.
+To ensure a merge request does not negatively impact performance of DoggoHub _every_ merge request **must** adhere to the guidelines outlined in this document.
 There are no exceptions to this rule unless specifically discussed with and agreed upon by merge request endbosses and performance specialists.